yohayg/distributed-load-testing-using-kubernetes/README.md

 ##### create kafka in GCP #####

+create kafka from GCP deployment manager, select Kafka Certified by Bitnami

-create kafka from google market open kafka for outside: https://stackoverflow.com/questions/32811824/not-able-to-connect-to-kafka-server-on-google-compute-engine-from-local-machine
+open kafka for outside connections: https://stackoverflow.com/questions/32811824/not-able-to-connect-to-kafka-server-on-google-compute-engine-from-local-machine

+Open firewall rule for kafka

 ##### build the new image and submit to GCP #####